Shaners/Portfolio/IDEAS.md

   Yes, let's minimize easier.
 Let's use Gulp.
 There's nothing wrong with Grunt but Gulp feels a bit better.

 Should we add modernizer?
-  No real reason not to, provides us with good feature detection.
+  Yes, no real reason not to, provides us with good feature detection.
 Make sure to minimize it.

-Should we add jquery to the project?
+Should we add jQuery to the project?
+  Yes, no real reason not to, provides some good cross browser compatibility.

 Do we want to use a templating system?
-  Jade vs mustache vs handlebars
+Jade vs mustache vs handlebars.
+  Yes we want to use a templating engine.
+Lets go with handlebars because I don't like the white space thing too much.
+Maybe it would grow on me.

 Require vs browserify vs webpack?

-Why include node?

-Does Express elminate the need for other libraries?
+  Lets try integrating webpack after the project is more mature.
+It may be overkill.

+CSS Preprocessor?
+  Yes, lets use Sass with gulp.

 CDN then local fall back?

-Do we want to use Coffeescript?
-  No, not for this project.
+  Needs further review.

 What can structured data markup do for us?
+  Review near the end of the project.

+Are there any special JS events to track with Google Analytics?
+  No not really.

 Do we want to use a full featured database?
   No, it's likely overkill for this project.

-Can Stylus add anything to the project?

-Should sub pages have their own directory?

-Can backbone add any value to the project?
+Do we want to use Coffeescript?
+  No, not for this project.

 Should we use React to the project?

-Would underscore add value?

-Would AngularJS be overkill?

-Are there any special JS events to track with Google Analytics?

-Do we need user stories?
+  No, not for this project.
+It might be useful but is kind of overkill.

+Should we use node?
+  No, it would be overkill for this project.

+Should we use Express?
+  No it's a bit overkill for this project.